Womens Institute for Family Health

 Womens Institute for Family Health - Philadelphia, PA

 Womens Institute For Family Health is a detox and addiction treatment facility located at 5936 Chestnut Street, 1st Floor in the 19139 zip code of Philadelphia, PA.
 As a detox center, it offers opioid detox.
-The treatment program at Womens Institute For Family Health includes outpatient methadone/suboxone treatment, general outpatient treatment and regular outpatient treatment.
-Womens Institute For Family Health offers treatment to people with dual diagnosis treatment, young adults and people with HIV/AIDS.
+The treatment program at Womens Institute For Family Health includes outpatient detoxification, regular outpatient treatment and outpatient methadone/suboxone treatment.
+Womens Institute For Family Health offers treatment to people with dual diagnosis treatment, adult women and sexual abuse victims.
 It accepts women and men into their treatment and detox program.

 Address: 5936 Chestnut Street, 1st Floor, Philadelphia, PA 19139